waldronlab/curatedMetagenomicData/README.md

 ## Adding New Data

-To add new data there are a number of developer functions, the details of which are explained in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data).
+To add new data there are a number of additional steps, the details of which are explained in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data).